 Next add salt, black pepper, 1 teaspoon dried thyme, and 1 teaspoon dried parsley.
 Cook for another 1-2 minutes until fragrant.

 Pour in vegetable broth and 1 tablespoon lemon juice.
-Add 1 bay leaf, 4 cups potatoes, and 4 cups of roasted cauliflower florets.
+Add potatoes and roasted cauliflower florets.
 Bring to a boil, then reduce the heat and let it simmer for 20-25 minutes, or until the vegetables are fork-tender.

 4. Blend to Perfection